bschwind/AI-Example/README.md

 The units also pass messages to each other, and their "radio range" can be increased by being inside the radius of a radio tower.
 They alert each other of nearby resources or enemies.
 Radio towers start off inactive, but units can activate them by depositing resources into them.

+Controls:

+WASD for camera movement, and +/- for zooming.
+Use the arrow keys to tilt the camera...just because!